-underground parking, and 12 of which will be in the rear lane access.
-The proposed site plan is shown in Figure 1.2.
+site plan is shown in Figure 1.2.
 Although the site plan covers 0.30 ha, the proposed building will cover an area of 0.18 ha.

 Site access to the existing underground parking lot is from a rear one-way drive aisle from Fifth Avenue.
 Access to the proposed underground parking lot will be from an underground ramp directly off of Fifth Avenue.
-The rear access lane will remain, but it has been proposed to reverse this access and have the one-way entrance on Fourth Avenue instead of Fifth Avenue.
-A lobby door has been proposed off the rear access lane to provide the ability for off-street drop offs.
+The rear access lane will no longer remain.
 The main access to the new condominium building will be from both Fourth and Fifth Avenues.